Skip to Site Header Skip to Main Content Skip to Footer

 Let’s start with the obvious: moms have no downtime!
 It might feel impossible to prioritize sleep but it’s a very important step.

 A tip to get more rest comes from someone who has been there, done that.
 Learning to practice good “sleep hygiene” was one of the best gifts I gave to myself and my family.
-Everyone has a unique “recipe” for optimizing their sleep.
-Sleep is how we spend about one-third of our days and deserves a prominent place in our daily self-care routines.
+Maintaining consistent sleep patterns is important for good sleep hygiene.

 Sleeping Tip: Take some time and try implementing a relaxing routine throughout the day, such as taking a warm bath or reading a few pages of a book before bed, plus turning off electronics at least 1 to 2 hours before bedtime.